← Back to docs

 The limits are designed for normal product workloads:

-- SaaS support inboxes — Most teams fit comfortably within the published plan limits
+• SaaS support inboxes — Most teams fit comfortably within the published shared quota and throughput limits

-- Notification processing — Parse bounce notifications, auto-replies, and out-of-office messages without worrying about costs
+• Notification processing — Parse bounce notifications, auto-replies, and out-of-office messages within the same shared quota model

-- Email-based workflows — Build ticket systems, CRM integrations, or approval workflows without a separate inbound provider
+• Email-based workflows — Build ticket systems, CRM integrations, or approval workflows without a separate inbound quota model

 If your application regularly approaches the limit, upgrading your plan or arranging custom throughput increases capacity without changing your MX integration.